 In California, landlords have a duty to ensure that residences are “fit for human occupancy,” and that any necessary repairs are taken care of.
 Despite these laws, however, it is not uncommon for tenants to walk into an uninhabitable apartment for which they have already signed the contract and paid.
-If you find yourself in a situation like this, contact the landlord-tenant attorneys at Willoughby Brod and seek out the help you need to regain habitable living quarters.
+If you find yourself in a situation like this, contact the landlord-tenant attorneys at Brod Law Firm and seek out the help you need to regain habitable living quarters.

 What an Uninhabitable Residence Looks Like